-The education provided at Lourdes Hill College empowers our students to shape their future and make a difference in the world.
-Our Scholarship and Bursary Program allows us to extend these rich opportunities to more students who would like to develop and share their gifts and talents.
+A Lourdes Hill College education empowers our students to be a transforming, Benedictine presence in our world.
+Our Scholarship and Bursary Program allows us to extend the rich opportunities available at LHC to more students to inspire and develop more Lourdanians.

 Academic Scholarships